cogscides/vscode-export-dir2file/README.md

 - Specify exact filenames or use wildcards.
 - Use quotes for explicit filenames, e.g., `"extension.ts"` to include a specific file regardless of its location.

 When both ignore and include rules are present, the include rules take precedence.
-This means you can include specific files or directories that would otherwise be ignored.
+This means you can include only specific files or directories that would otherwise be ignored.

 ## How It Works